 If additional sources of funding are involved outside of OHFA or the Applicant’s equity contribution, please describe those sources in detail.

 3. Organizational Structure/Capacity & Management Control – Applicants must demonstrate both staff and organizational expertise directly related to the type of proposed housing Activity.
 Additionally, Applicants must have experience of building a minimum of 5 single family homes that have received a certificate of occupancy and experience must be proportional to the number of units being proposed.
-Staff may run a credit report (at the expense of the Applicant) and an Oklahoma Supreme Court Network (OSCN) background check for each of the principals of the applicant prior to making an award of funds.
+Staff will run a credit report (at the expense of the Applicant) and an Oklahoma Supreme Court Network (OSCN) background check for each of the principals of the applicant prior to making an award of funds.
+A minimum credit score of 670 is required.
+OHFA will run personal credit reports for the principal(s) of the proposed borrowing entity.
+For entities with multiple principals, multiple credit reports may be ran depending on the ownership structure.
+In cases where one principal has at least 51% ownership of the borrowing entity, only one credit report will be run for that principal.
+OHFA may run a credit report for any Guarantors listed.

 Documentation Requirements:

+Please provide a resume of the Applicant and any partners detailing their prior homebuilding experience.
+In this resume, please include any active/current inventory on market.
+Additionally, please include the number of homes sold within the past 5 years.

 Please provide a narrative explaining what role(s) you as the Applicant intend to fill.
 There can be multiple roles listed.
 (Homebuilder, Contractor, Financial Partner, etc.)

 If the Development involves other parties (i.e., General Contractor, Guarantor, Homebuilder) – Provide a narrative describing those entities/individuals and their respective roles.